- Press 2 to speak to a representative

 Once strategy is determined, the multiple technology options available for converging IVR and conversational AI platforms must be weighed.
 Organizationally, converging these channels can be challenging when different departments – with different priorities – are involved.
 Those responsible for IVR may favor a voice-first approach to customer engagement and see text chat as a separate channel, whereas those responsible for text chat may envision these solutions as a small part of the bigger AI picture.
 Leadership must ensure that both the strategy and the organizational implications of the convergence are considered.

 Focusing on the customer experience can ensure that the shift to conversational IVR is successful.
 CX is now at the heart of many companies’ growth strategies, viewed as a key brand differentiator, even more than price and product.
-Some tips to successfully deploy conversational IVR include:
+Here are some tips to hit that sweet spot.

 Visual communication is further revolutionizing conversational AI platforms.
 Customers can now use text, voice and images to help a virtual agent understand their problems.
 Powered by Computer Vision AI, automated visual assistants can interact in real-time video mode, enabling the customer to show their issue and receive interactive AR guidance on their smartphone screen.
 The visual virtual assistant can also provide feedback and correct the customer as required.
 For example, when unboxing a new router, a virtual technician recognizes the cables and inputs and guides the customer using AR on which cable to put where.
 It can see the customer’s physical space, advise on the optimal locations to place the router, recognize the LEDs, and help the customer complete the installation as quickly and effortlessly as possible.